 The required vote and method of counting votes for the various business matters to be considered at the annual meeting are described in the table below.
-If you sign and return your proxy card without indicating your vote, your shares will be voted in accordance with the Board recommendations as set forth below.
+If you sign and return your proxy card without indicating your vote, your shares will be voted in accordance with the Board recommendations as set forth below

-Item of Business Board Recommendation Voting Approval Standard Effect of Abstention Effect of Broker Non-Vote Proposal 1: FOR The three nominees with the most "FOR" votes are elected to their respective classes.
-Election of Directors election of each director nominee If a nominee receives more "WITHHOLD AUTHORITY" votes than "FOR" votes, the nominee must submit a resignation for consideration by the Governance Committee and final Board decision.
-No effect No effect Proposal 2: Not applicable; broker may Ratification of Appointment of Independent Registered Public Accounting Firm FOR The votes cast "FOR" must exceed the votes cast "AGAINST".
-No effect vote shares without instruction Proposal 3: The votes cast "FOR" must exceed the votes cast "AGAINST".
-Advisory Vote to Approve Executive Compensation FOR This advisory vote is not binding on the Board, but the Board will consider the vote results when making future executive compensation decisions.
-No effect No effect Proposal 4: The frequency receiving the greatest number of votes will be considered by the advisory vote of the shareholders.
-Advisory Vote on the Frequency of the Advisory Vote to Approve Executive Compensation 1 YEAR This advisory vote is not binding on the Board, but the Board will consider the vote result when determining the frequency of the say on pay vote.
-No effect No effect
+Item of Business Board Recommendation Voting Approval Standard Effect of Abstention Effect of Broker Non-Vote Proposal 1: FOR election of each director nominee The four nominees with the most "FOR" votes are elected to their respective classes.
+No effect No effect Election of Directors If a nominee receives more "WITHHOLD AUTHORITY" votes than "FOR" votes, the nominee must submit a resignation for consideration by the Governance Committee and final Board decision.
+Proposal 2: FOR The votes cast "FOR" must exceed the votes cast "AGAINST".
+No effect Not applicable; broker may vote shares without instruction Ratification of Appointment of Independent Registered Public Accounting Firm Proposal 3: FOR The votes cast "FOR" must exceed the votes cast "AGAINST".
+No effect No effect Advisory Vote to Approve Executive Compensation This advisory vote is not binding on the Board, but the Board will consider the vote results when making future executive compensation decisions.